KodlabPenn/kodlab_mjbots_sdk/README.md

     sudo python3 setup.py install
 * Add `export PYTHONPATH="${PYTHONPATH}:$HOME/mjbots/kodlab_mjbots_sdk"` to your `~/.bashrc`
-* run `./scripts/make_lcm.sh` to generate lcm files.
+* Run `./scripts/make_lcm.sh` to generate lcm files.
 You will need to rerun this command each time you change an lcm definition.
 * Install libbot2 from `https://github.com/KodlabPenn/libbot2`

-* On the host computer to setup the connection run `bot-lcm-tunnel <PI-IP/hostname>`.
-From here you can start m_logging with
+* On the host computer to setup the connection Run `bot-lcm-tunnel <PI-IP/hostname>`.
+From here you can Start logging_ with

       lcm-logger